Basic Assessment and Module exams

 3. A question and answer session, covering any aspect of the syllabus.
 Most candidates find the Pests and Diseases section the most testing, and this requires serious study.

-Candidates are assessed by an experienced member of another BKA.
-The pass mark is 50%.
-Candidates should provide their own clean protective clothing and their own smoker, hive tool, uncapping fork etc, and a suitable container for a sample of bees.
+Candidates should provide their own clean protective clothing and their own smoker, hive tool, uncapping fork etc, and a honey jar and lid for a sample of bees.

-We suggest you bring a container for bits of brace comb, and one for smoker fuel and a good toolbox, not an old plastic carrier bag.
-Valuable points are at stake here.
+Bring a bucket and lid for bits of brace comb (labelled Wax) and one for smoker fuel and a good toolbox, not an old plastic carrier bag.
+Valuable points are at stake here!

-Conwy Beekeepers’ members should contact us for support, if they wish to take the Basic Assessment.
-Email secretary@conwybeekeepers.org.uk
+Conwy Beekeepers’ members should contact us for support.

 The next step

-You’ve passed the Basic, you’ve had a few more years with the bees, you’re passionate about beekeeping, you love talking about your bees to anyone who will listen, and you are at risk of becoming a beekeeping anorak.
+You’ve passed the Basic, you’ve had a few more years with the bees, you are passionate about beekeeping, you love talking about your bees to anyone who will listen, and you are at risk of becoming obsessive.

 Now is the time to tackle the BBKA Modules!